JoshKoiro/github-ssh/README.md

 source ~/.bashrc
 ```

-This will prevent the accumulation of dangling processes.
+This will prevent the accumulation of dangling processes if you are reloading the bash session.